Murrieta DUI Lawyer

 are arrested for driving under the influence (DUI) of drugs or alcohol.

-A police officer in the state has the right to ask you to submit to a
+A police officer in California has the right to ask you to submit to a

 chemical blood alcohol content (BAC) test if he or she has reason to believe

-At Hanson, Gorian, Bradford & Hanich, our Murrieta DUI attorneys understand
+At Hanson, Gorian, Bradford & Hanich, our Temecula and Murrieta DUI

-that good people can sometimes find themselves in difficult circumstances.
+attorneys understand that good people can sometimes find themselves in

-available opportunity to secure a reduction or dismissal of your charges
+to exploring every available opportunity to secure a reduction or dismissal

 The penalties for a DUI conviction in California are notorious for being